alex-petrenko/sample-factory/docs/get-started/customizing.md

 ### Actor Critic models in sample factory
-Actor Critic models in Sample Factory are composed of three components, Encoders, Cores and Decoders.
+Actor Critic models in Sample Factory are composed of three components:

+- Encoders - Process input observations (images, vectors) and map them to a vector.
+- Cores - Intergrate vectors from one or more encoders, can optionally include an LSTM in a memory-based agent.
+- Decoders - Apply addition linear layers to the output of the model core.

 You can register custom versions of each component, or you can register an entire Actor Critic model.

 ### Custom model template